ChaehyeonSong/ConTiCal/README.md

 based optimization for distortion coefficient inference.
 We further propose scale-invariant geometric losses, which are robust to the inherent thermal image problems in that they prevent severe image noise and pixel inaccuracy.
-As a result, our method outperforms the ROS-calibrator, demonstrating about 10% error reduction.

 ## How to run ConTi-Cal in ros?
   0. manufacture the calibration target using the stl file in target folder